Alternative Crisis Response

 Objective Description Creating interoperability across the alternative crisis response system to serve individuals experiencing a mental health crisis more effectively.

-Activity Description Develop policies, procedures, and related training and communications to ensure appropriate and efficient triage and overall operations.
+1 Performance Develop policies, procedures, and related training and communications to ensure appropriate and efficient triage and overall operations.
+1.00

-Activity Description Identify and utilize software that allows for interoperability across 911, 988, and the ACCESS Center.
+Activity Description Create interoperability across 911, 988, and the ACCESS Center.

 Goal Description Expand LA County’s mental health mobile crisis response services to operate on a 24/7 basis.